 You may have read some alarming news stories recently declaring that dairy alternatives such as soya and almond milk may be putting people's health at risk.

 According to researchers at the University of Surrey(1), non-dairy milks don't contain nearly enough iodine.
 After testing 47 alternative milk drinks including hazelnut, coconut, oat, hemp, rice and soy milks, they found that on average they contained around 2 percent of the iodine found in dairy milk.

 Dairy alternatives such as nut and soy milks are soaring in popularity as people, for various reasons, decide to reduce or stop consuming dairy and other animal products.
 However, this doesn't have to mean your iodine levels will rapidly deplete.

-What is Iodine and why do we need it?
+What is iodine and why we need it

 Iodine is a trace mineral which is readily absorbable through the digestive tract and skin (if applied topically).
 It's involved in growth and cell division, physical and mental development, immunity, hormone balancing and maintenance of healthy brain functioning(2).

 Iodine is essential for roles involving the thyroid gland and its hormones.
 Around 80% of the iodine we absorb from our diet is 'trapped' by the thyroid gland whose primary function is making thyroid hormones T3 and T4.
 As a component of thyroxine, the thyroid hormone, iodine helps raise metabolic rate which in turn helps the body burn excess fat and stabilise body weight(3)(4).

 The body absorbs around 90% of iodine from food and 10% from water.
 We only need a tiny amount of iodine to have a huge effect.
 However, it's important to know how much we need on a daily basis as too much can have a toxic effect on the body.